John Hirschbeck: Controversies

-Though umpires typically prefer to stay out of the public eye, Hirschbeck found himself in the spotlight after an on-field incident in the final weekend of the regular season on Friday, September 27, 1996, in Toronto when Baltimore Orioles second baseman Roberto Alomar became involved in a heated, two-way argument with Hirschbeck over a close called third strike.
+Though umpires typically prefer to stay out of the public eye, Hirschbeck found himself in the spotlight after an on-field incident in the final weekend of the regular season on Friday, September 27, 1996, in Toronto when Baltimore Orioles second baseman Roberto Alomar became involved in a heated, two-way argument with Hirschbeck over a called third strike.
 Hirschbeck ejected Alomar from the game, and Alomar subsequently spat in Hirschbeck's face, claiming that the umpire had used a degrading ethnic slur against him.
 Lip readers contend that Hirschbeck called Alomar a "faggot" as Alomar walked away, exacerbating an already tense situation.
 Others maintain that Hirschbeck called Alomar a "son of a bitch" which Alomar may have taken as a direct insult to his mother, especially following an interview on WBAL Radio following the Orioles victory over the Cleveland Indians in that year's ALDS during which an emotional Alomar spoke of the importance of his family when asked about the spitting incident.
 Alomar, along with other MLB players, claimed that Hirschbeck's personality had become extremely bitter since one son had died from adrenoleukodystrophy (ALD) and another son had been diagnosed with it.
-Having heard Alomar's remarks, Hirschbeck charged into the Orioles' clubhouse the next day and he had to be restrained by fellow umpire, Jim Joyce.
+Having heard Alomar's remarks, Hirschbeck charged into the Orioles' clubhouse the next day and he had to be restrained by fellow umpire Jim Joyce.
 Alomar was suspended for five games and required to donate $50,000 to ALD research.
 By October 5, Hirschbeck said he had forgiven Alomar for the incident.
 The called third strike which provoked the confrontation was described by Thomas Boswell of The Washington Post as a bad call, "but hardly the worst in history.”

 Alomar and Hirschbeck made public apologies to each other on April 22, 1997, standing at home plate and shaking hands in front of the crowd before an Orioles game.
 "You know, I just wanted to put it behind us," Hirschbeck said on an interview to the Arizona Republic in 2005.
 "I said something to him once and it just flooded out how sorry he was."

 Hirschbeck and Alomar joined forces to raise awareness about ALD and to raise funds for research.
 They came to regard each other as friends.
 When asked about the incident at his retirement in 2005, Alomar said, "That, to me, is over and done.
 It happened over nine years ago.
 We are now great friends.
 We have done some things with charity.
 God put us maybe in this situation for something."
 Alomar later made a donation of $252,000 for research on ALD.